 Preview: Fruit Bats coming to HiFi Music Hall this Friday

-In the last three albums from Fruit Bats, an indie-folk band previously based in Chicago, then Seattle and now Portland, singer-songwriter Eric D. Johnson restlessly knits tales about feelings of inadequacy and homesickness, processing moods of malaise and solitude.
+In the last three albums from Fruit Bats, an indie-folk band previously based in Chicago, then Seattle and now Portland, singer-songwriter Eric D. Johnson knits restless tales about feelings of inadequacy and homesickness, processing moods of malaise and solitude.
+As such: Fruit Bats’ Tripper is an excellent record to drink alone to.

-Fruit Bats’ Tripper is an excellent record to drink alone to.
-This year’s Absolute Loser, the band’s follow-up to the 2011 concept album, is equally as beautiful and potent.
+This year’s Absolute Loser, the band’s follow-up to the 2011 concept album, is equally as beautiful.

 Johnson, who sounds like The Shins’ James Mercer with a permanent head cold, reaches to depressive depths in an all-too-aching timbre.
 Johnson’s nasal voice adds an endearing awkwardness.
-He balances its languid indie-rock style with a country-western bent, banjo plucking and slide guitar twang abound.
+He balances its languid indie-rock style with a country-western bent, banjo solos and slide guitar twang abound.

-Each Fruit Bats album is rife with individual moments to love, like the waltz-tempo combined with a theremin-like synth in “Heart Like An Orange,” the incongruously upbeat melody to “Being On Your Own,” or the emotional nakedness of “Baby Bluebird,” which recalls something off John Lennon’s Plastic Ono Band.
+Each Fruit Bats album is rife with individual moments to love, like the theremin-like synth in “Heart Like An Orange” set to a waltz-tempo, the incongruously upbeat melody to “Being On Your Own,” or the emotional nakedness of “Baby Bluebird,” which recalls something off John Lennon’s Plastic Ono Band.

 I had eight questions for Eric D. Johnson, whose band is playing at the HiFi Music Hall this Saturday, Sept.
 23. Tickets are $15 in advance and $18 on the day of the show.
 Doors open at 9 p.m.
 Show starts at 10 p.m.
 21+.